 The giants of western fast food in China

-KFC, worldwide leader of fast-food chicken, has been present in China since 1987 and owns now more than 4400 restaurants in more than 200 cities.
+KFC, the worldwide leader of fast-food chicken, has been present in China since 1987 and owns now more than 4400 restaurants in more than 200 cities.
 First successful because it was exotic, KFC is now part of the scenery.
 In the empire of the middle, it is known as 肯德基炸鸡 (Prononcez Kěndéjī Zhájī), which is the exact translation for Kentucky Fried Chicken.
 KFC makes half of its operating profit.

 It is the most famous western fast-food restaurant in China.
-To the point that the chinese group YUm! decided to launch East Dawning, its chain of chinese chicken specialities, inspired by the american brand.
+To the point that the Chinese group YUm! decided to launch East Dawning, its chain of Chinese chicken specialties, inspired by the American brand.

-MacDonald’s openned its first restaurant in China in June 1990 in Shenzhen.
-Twelve years later, there are more than 1500 restaurants flaunting the big M. A remarquable evolution but still 3 times less than its Kentuky rival.
-If it was quite successful at first, chinese people beeing curious to try the famous hamburgur, it has been through several crisis since then…
+MacDonald’s opened its first restaurant in China in June 1990 in Shenzhen.
+Twelve years later, there are more than 1500 restaurants flaunting the big M. A remarkable evolution but still 3 times less than its Kentucky rival.
+If it was quite successful at first, Chinese people being curious to try the famous hamburger, it has been through some crisis since then…

 The famous American fast-food chain’s sales would have been falling by a third in one year.
 Mac Donald indeed suffers from the fact that it is often associated with junk food and though from the suspicion of the Chinese consumers.
 And it is especially true in China, where it’s been associated with many food scandals in recent past years.
 Until 2011, McDonald’s was still opening one restaurant per day in China.
 But it is not the case anymore.
 They even announced recently that they would close down 700 restaurants, among which a majority is in China.

 A menu dedicated to China

 Concerning KFC, it also offers to its Chinese customers rice with mushrooms, soy milk, egg pies, and the special You Tiao (a long doughnut fried in vegetal oil, typical breakfast in China).